DataDog/hiring-engineers/answers.md

 ![11_at_notation_email](./screenshots/11_at_notation_email.png)

-**Bonus Question:** The anomaly graph displays a metric, with anomalous values colored red and normal values colored blue.
+**Bonus Question:** The anomaly graph displays a metric, with anomalous values colored **red** and normal values colored **blue**.
 Anomalous values are determined by previous metric values and patterns, which helps alert the owner of unusual behavior that might be difficult to notice without analyzing past metric trends.

 The script for creating the timeboard is included in the project as `timeboard1.py`.